akami-channel/Akami_Channel_OpenGL/README.md

 Note to self: I would like to make a code generator project for this so that, for example, if I want to add the -Wall flag in all the run_linux scripts in all the chapters, I would only need to type it once.

 The tutorials branch out.
 Start with the fundamentals branch, then you can move on to game dev or renderer.
+The "renderer" branch is specifically for rendering advanced fragment shaders in a quad, such as what you would use for ray tracing, ray marching, etc., but not limited to that.
+I haven't come up with a good name for it, because "renderer" is way too general and doesn't properly describe it.
+Let me know if you have suggestions.